26. October 2020

 These Are Five of the Most Popular Sports in Ireland

 Sport is something that is woven into Irish culture and you can find its influence in every village, town, and city throughout the country.
-According to research, around half of the country’s population is believed to participate in sporting activities at least once per week.
+Therefore, wagering on various sports is quite common In Ireland.
+According to research, around half of the country’s population is believed to participate in sporting activities and gamble on Irish sports betting sites at least once per week.
 I am Harry Subh, and I am sports mad - I participate in sporting activities at least four times a week, which include football, swimming, and golf.
 Below I am going to take a look at what I believe to be the five most popular sports on this beautiful green island of ours.

 Graeme McDowell, Rory McIlroy, and Padraig Harrington.
 I am sure that you have heard of these three names, right?
 Well, that would be because they just so happen to be Ireland’s best golfers as well as some of the best in the world.
 When we have talent like this, it is little wonder why golf is so widely followed across the country.
 As well as some of the best golfers in the world, we also happen to have some of the best golf courses.
 For example, the Royal County Down course is ranked as one of the top 100 courses in the world.
 This is a pretty impressive feat when you consider the fact that there are close to 40,000.
 There are around 300 golf courses in the Emerald Isle alone.
 The best time to enjoy a spot of golf in Ireland is somewhere between May and September as the weather conditions are more suitable.